An Optimal Switching Approach for Bird Migration: Mathematical modeling

 where $\chi_{[\tau_n,\tau_{n+1})}$ is the indicator function, defined by

 and we set $\tau_0:=t$, $\iota_0:=i$ and $t\in[0,T)$ is any fixed.
-Then we use a Markov process $\{X^{t,x,i}_s\}_{s\geq t}$ to represent the whole migration, starting from position $x$ and the state $i$ at a initial time $t$, hence the whole bird migration state satisfies the following stochastic differential equation
+Then we use a Markov process $\{X^{t,x,i}_s\}_{s\geq t}$ to represent the whole migration, starting from position $x$ and the state $i$ at an initial time $t$, which satisfies the following stochastic differential equation

-where the regime state $i=1$ denotes the detour, $i=2$ represents direct flight, and $i=3$ accounts for the waiting state, and $B_{s}$ is a 1-dimensional Brownian motion on the filtered probability space $(\varOmega,\mathcal{F}, \mathbb{F}, P)$ satisfying the $usual$ conditions.
-The constants $v_j\geq 0$ and $\mu_j\geq 0~(j=1,2, 3)$ represent the velocity and volatility of the regime, respectively, where $``="$ holds iff $j=3$.
-Then $v_{2}> v_{1}>0=v_3$ due to the physical distance of the direct flight is shorter than the corresponding portion of detour flight and $\mu_{1} > \mu_{2}>0=\mu_3$ due to weather variations, such as wind direction, wind velocity, etc.
+For the remainder of this article, let the regime state $i=1$ represent the state of detour flight, $i=2$ represent the state of direct flight, and $i=3$ represent the state of waiting, and let $B_{s}$ be a 1-dimensional Brownian motion on the filtered probability space $(\varOmega,\mathcal{F}, \mathbb{F}, P)$ satisfying the usual conditions.
+The constants $v_j\geq 0$ and $\mu_j\geq 0~(j=1,2, 3)$ represent the velocity and volatility of the regime, respectively, where $v_i$ and $\mu_i$ are constants satisfying

+which is motivated by the fact that directly flight shortens the route distance to destination ($v_2>v_1$) while increases stochasticity ($\mu_2>\mu_1$) owing to weather variations, such as wind direction, wind velocity, etc.

-Consequently, for any initial condition $(t,x,i)$ and any given control $\alpha\in\mathcal{A}$, the migration dynamics can be described as the following subsystems:
+Consequently, for any initial condition $(t,x,i)$ and any given control $\alpha\in\mathcal{A}$, the migration dynamics can alternative be written as: